snarky1980/echo-v1.0.0/docs/AI-PROMPT-TEMPLATE.md

 - Gives AI clear list of available variables
 - Ensures consistent variable naming
 - Reduces errors in template generation

+### Tip 6: Use Existing Content as Patterns

+Provide 2-3 complete examples in your CSV for AI to follow:
+- AI can learn your preferred style and tone
+- Ensures consistency across all generated content
+- Shows desired length and structure
+- Demonstrates greeting/closing patterns

+**Example approach:**
+1. Manually create 2-3 high-quality templates
+2. Include them in your CSV (rows 1-3)
+3. Ask AI to generate 10 more templates (rows 4-13)
+4. Specify: "Use rows 1-3 as style/tone examples"
+5. Result: All 10 new templates match your quality standard

 ---